joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 $$p_{\text{value}} = 1-F \left( k-1 \right) \text{.}$$

+SP 800-90B uses a p-velue cutoff of 1%, so for this testing, we want a test failure cutoff so that the overall test has a 99% chance of passing when the null hypothesis is true (that is, when the source is actually IID).
+If we call the per-test chance of failure  `q`, we can bound the chance of observing one or more failures in the the 22 independent SP 800-90B Section 5 IID tests as

+$$ 1 - \left( 1 - q \right)^{22} \leq 0.01 $$

+or equivalently

+$$ q \leq 1 - 0.99^{1/22} \approx 0.000456729 \text{.}$$

+For this per-test cutoff and 147 tests, we find that we can tolerate up to 3 failures on a per-test basis.
+If 4 or more failures are observed, then we conclude that the source is non-IID (that is, we reject the null hypothesis with a 1% significance).

 In order for this approach to be meaningful, this testing would have to show the following properties: